pooltogether/v4-docs/docs/reference/contracts/PrizeDistributionHistory.md

     uint32 drawId
   ) external returns (struct DrawLib.PrizeDistribution)
 ```
-Gets the PrizeDistributionHistory for a Draw.drawID
+Gets the PrizeDistributionBuffer for a Draw.drawID

 #### Parameters: